Skip to main content

 Grid search hyperparameter

-Defines the global pooling method H2O Hydrogen Torch uses in the model architecture before the final fully connected layer.
+This setting defines the global pooling method H2O Hydrogen Torch uses in the model architecture before the final fully connected layer.
 Instead of adding a fully connected layer on top of the feature maps, global pooling is applied to each feature map beforehand.

 note